python-injector/injector/docs/terminology.rst

 Provider
 ````````

 A means of providing an instance of a type.
-Built-in providers include `ClassProvider` (creates a new instance from a class), `InstanceProvider` (returns an existing instance directly), `CallableProvider` (provides an instance by calling a function).
+Built-in providers include:

+* :class:`~injector.ClassProvider` - creates a new instance from a class
+* :class:`~injector.InstanceProvider` - returns an existing instance directly
+* :class:`~injector.CallableProvider` - provides an instance by calling a function

+In order to create custom provider you need to subclass :class:`~injector.Provider` and override its :meth:`~injector.Provider.get` method.

 Scope
 `````